 Associations should display an advice notice on their boards.
 It is important that anyone attending the allotment takes care to stay the appropriate distance from others, avoid body contact and wash hands at taps, do not wash hands or use detergents in the water tanks and please pay attention to notice boards.

-It is essential that no un-authorised people are allowed onto the plots for the duration of this emergency.
 Careful consideration should be given to introducing anyone over 70, those with underlying illness or pregnant women.